d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForShaderAuthors.md

 In this example, the entire outline pass will be excluded from the optimized shader if the property `_EnableOutlines` is not set to `1` (true) on the material.

-Unlike in Poiyomi ifex, **Ifex** here automatically also checks whether the value is animated or comes from **Merge Different Property Materials**.
+Unlike in Poiyomi ifex, here it automatically also checks whether the value is animated or comes from `Merge Different Property Materials`.
 In those cases, all comparisons to values will return false, because the value could differ at runtime.

 So for the example above, we need to tell the optimizer that the property must be constant.